jonasholbech/a-trello-clone/.github/ISSUE_TEMPLATE/feature_request.md

+---
+name: Feature Request 💡
-: Suggest a new idea for the project.
+about: Suggest a new idea for the project.
 labels: enhancement
 ---

 ## Summary